hackenstacks/ai-nexus/README.md

 - **🔒 Secure Local Storage**: All your characters, conversations, and plugins are stored locally in your browser's IndexedDB and encrypted with a master password using the Web Crypto API (PBKDF2 and AES-GCM).
 - **🎨 Per-Chat Customization**: Personalize each conversation with its own unique background and banner images.
 Upload your own, or use the built-in AI to generate atmospheric images based on your current chat context or the active characters' personas.
 - **Compatibility First**:
-  - **Import Character Cards**: Import character `.json` files compatible with formats like Character Card V2 used by TavernAI, SillyTavern, Chub, etc.
+  - **Import Character Cards & Lorebooks**: Import character `.json` files compatible with formats like Character Card V2, or import `.json` lorebooks from SillyTavern's "World Info" format.
   - **Export Universal Cards**: Export your characters in a compatible V2 format, including a base64-encoded avatar, for use in other applications.
 - **👤 Advanced Character Creation**:
   - Define core identity, physical appearance, personality traits, and tags.
   - Write detailed `Role Instructions` (system prompts) to guide AI behavior.
-  - Build a persistent knowledge base with `Lore`, which can be updated directly from the chat.
   - A `Memory` system that automatically summarizes conversation highlights to ensure continuity.
+- **📚 Dynamic Lorebooks (World Info)**:
+  - Create and manage repositories of world information completely separate from characters.
+  - Each lorebook entry is activated by keywords.
+When a keyword appears in the chat, the associated lore is dynamically injected into the AI's context.
+  - Attach one or more lorebooks to any chat session, making characters instantly aware of the world's rules, locations, and history.
 - **💬 Dynamic Chat Interface**:
   - **Multi-Character Chat**: Create group chats with two or more AI characters who can interact with you and each other.
   - **AI Self-Conversation**: Use the `/converse` command to have characters talk to each other based on a topic you provide.
   - **Cross-Chat Memory**: Import memories from one chat session into another, allowing characters to recall experiences from different "storylines".
-  - Special commands like `/lore` to dynamically update your character's knowledge base.
-  - Integrated image and scene narration generation.
 - **🔌 Extensible Plugin System**:
-  - Write custom JavaScript plugins to modify application behavior (e.g., intercept and change messages).
+  - Write custom JavaScript plugins to modify application behavior.
-  - Plugins run in a secure, sandboxed Web Worker environment.
   - Configure the default Image Generation plugin with preset styles, negative prompts, and custom API endpoints.
 - **🌐 Multi-API Support**:
   - Default support for Google Gemini.
-  - Per-character or per-plugin configuration to use custom Gemini API keys.
+  - Per-character or per-plugin configuration for custom API keys or any OpenAI-compatible API (e.g., Ollama, LM Studio).
-  - Support for any OpenAI-compatible API, including local models like Ollama or LM Studio.
 - **💾 Granular Data Management**:
   - **Archiving**: "Delete" characters and chats to archive them instead of permanently removing them.
 View and restore them from the archive at any time.
-  - **Full Backup**: Export and import your entire application data (characters, chats, plugins) in a single JSON file.
+  - **Full Backup**: Export and import your entire application data in a single JSON file.
-  - **Individual Export**: Export single characters or chat histories.
+  - **Individual Export**: Export single characters, chat histories, or lorebooks.
-  - **Smart Import**: The app automatically detects whether you are importing a full backup, a character card, or a chat session.
+  - **Smart Import**: The app automatically detects whether you are importing a full backup, a character card, a lorebook, or a chat session.

 ---